vikingJason/5eVaultMain/content/2. DM Tools/Tables/20-things-to-say-when-a-pc-makes-a-perception-check-and-finds-nothing-rsp.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/rsp
+aliases:
-aliases: ["20 Things to Say When A PC makes a Perception Check And Finds Nothing"]
+  - 20 Things to Say When A PC makes a Perception Check And Finds Nothing
 ---
 # 20 Things to Say When A PC makes a Perception Check And Finds Nothing
 *Source: Raging Swan Press*